jinsamdol/precursor-induced_CRF/README.md

 ## Precursor-induced CRF for named entity recognition

-README file will be updated soon.
+README will be updated soon.

 contact: jinsamdol at snu ac kr